sushmita-99/Fama-French-Analysis-for-Starbucks-SBUX-/README.md

 ## Files:
 - **Excel File**: `Fama-French-Beta-Analysis-SBUX-Pre-During-Pandemic.xlsx` – Contains regression results and coefficient analysis.
+- **PDF File**: 'Report on Results.pdf' - Contains brief explanations on the data produced.

 ## How to Use:
 1. Open the Excel file (`Fama-French-Beta-Analysis-SBUX-Pre-During-Pandemic`) to explore the data and results.